 How Can an Attorney Help?

 It may be possible to fight a driver’s license suspension if you do not believe it is warranted.
-A Glendale criminal lawyer can attend your hearing with you as your representative or on your behalf to argue your case.
+A Surprise DUI defense lawyer can attend your hearing with you as your representative or on your behalf to argue your case.
 Your lawyer may be able to help you avoid a conviction for the alleged crime, including a DUI.
 This can protect you from all related penalties, including driver’s license suspension.

 Your lawyer may be able to refute the evidence used by the prosecution or use a defense such as insufficient evidence to achieve an acquittal.
 If it is not possible to avoid the suspension of your license, your attorney may still be able to help you by applying for a hardship license or arguing to shorten your suspension period.
 A lawyer can also help you if your driver’s license has been revoked in Arizona.
 Discuss your case in more detail with an attorney today.